 Prompt diagnosis and treatment are essential to prevent permanent vision loss from a detached retina.
 If you experience any of the symptoms mentioned above, especially sudden flashes of light, floaters, or a curtain-like shadow in your vision, seek immediate medical attention from an eye care professional.
 Early intervention offers the best chance for successful retinal reattachment and preservation of vision.

-Copyright © 2024 Dr. Kavita Bansal Eye Doctor in Nirman Nagar Jaipur All rights reserved.
+Copyright © 2024 Dr. Kavita Bansal Eye Doctor.
+All rights reserved.